Tables in Power BI reports and dashboards

+To customize the data bars, select Advanced controls.
 In the dialog that appears, set colors for Positive bar and Negative bar, select the Show bar only option, and make any other changes you'd like.

 Data bars replace the numerical values in the table, making it easier to scan.

 Add visual cues to your table with conditional icons.
 In the Conditional formatting card, select This year sales from the dropdown.
 Turn the Icons slider to On.
 To customize the icons, select Advanced controls.

 Copy values from Power BI tables for use in other applications

 Your table or matrix may have content that you'd like to use in other applications, like Dynamics CRM, Excel, and even other Power BI reports.
 In Power BI, when you right-click inside a cell, you can copy the data in a single cell or a selection of cells onto your clipboard, and paste it into the other applications.